Premium Balkans in Depth

 Day 26

-BucharestYour adventure comes to an end after breakfast this morning.
-If you’d like to spend some more time in Bucharest, let us know in advance – we would be happy to organise additional accommodation for you (subject to availability).
+BucharestYour adventure comes to an end after breakfast.
+If you’d like to spend some more time in Bucharest, just speak to your booking agent ahead of time to organise additional accommodation.

 Meals: Breakfast